Homeowners vs. Hazard Insurance: Coverage & Cost Differences (2026)

 Insurance costs go up for older homes, houses that are expensive to rebuild, or properties in risky areas.
 This is because repairs, materials, and the chance of future claims all cost more.

 Hazard insurance is usually cheaper because it mainly covers damage to the structure.
-However, if you don’t have liability or theft protection, you could face bigger expenses later if something happens.
+Without liability or theft protection, costs after a loss can rise fast.

 Average Home and Hazard Insurance Rates